Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Update the CloudFormation template with the new AMI ID, then reboot the EC2 instances
 - [ ] Deploy a second CloudFormation stack and use Amazon Route 53 to redirect traffic to the new stack
 - [x] Set an `AutoScalingRollingUpdate` policy in the CloudFormation template to update the stack.

+### A company hosts an internal application on Amazon EC2 On-Demand Instances behind an Application Load Balancer (ALB).
+The instances are in an Amazon EC2 Auto Scaling group.
+Employees use the application to provide product prices to potential customers.
+The Auto Scaling group is configured with a dynamic scaling policy and tracks average CPU utilization of the instances.
+Employees have noticed that sometimes the application becomes slow or unresponsive.
+A SysOps administrator finds that some instances are experiencing a high CPU load.
+The Auto Scaling group cannot scale out because the company is reaching the EC2 instance service quota.
+The SysOps administrator needs to implement a solution that provides a notification when the company reaches `70%` or more of the EC2 instance service quota.
+Which solution will meet these requirements in the MOST operationally efficient manner?

+- [ ] Create an AWS Lambda function that lists the EC2 instances, counts the EC2 instances, and compares the total number against the applied quota value by using the Service Quotas API.
+Configure the Lambda function to publish an Amazon Simple Notification Service (Amazon SNS) notification if the quota utilization is equal to or greater than `70%`.
+Create an Amazon EventBridge rule to invoke the Lambda function.
+- [ ] Create an AWS Lambda function that lists the EC2 instances, counts the EC2 instances, and compares the total number against the applied quota value by using the Amazon CloudWatch Metrics API.
+Configure the Lambda function to publish an Amazon Simple Notification Service (Amazon SNS) notification if the quota utilization is equal to or greater than `70%`.
+Create an Amazon EventBridge rule to invoke the Lambda function.
+- [x] Use the Service Quotas console to create an Amazon CloudWatch alarm for the EC2 instances.
+Configure the alarm with quota utilization equal to or greater than `70%`.
+Configure the alarm to publish an Amazon Simple Notification Service (Amazon SNS) notification when the alarm enters ALARM state.
+- [ ] Create an Amazon CloudWatch alarm.
+Configure the alarm with a threshold of `70%` for the CPUUtilization metric for the EC2 instances.
+Configure the alarm to publish an Amazon Simple Notification Service (Amazon SNS) notification when the alarm enters ALARM state.

+### A team of developers is using several Amazon S3 buckets as centralized repositories.
+Users across the world upload large sets of files to these repositories.
+The development team's applications later process these files.
+A SysOps administrator sets up a new S3 bucket, `DOC-EXAMPLE-BUCKET`, to support a new workload, The rew S3 bucket also receives regular uploads cf large sets of files from users worldwide.
+When the new S3 bucket is put into production, the upload performance from certain geographic areas is lower than the upload performance that the existing $3 buckets provide.
+What should the SysOps administrator do to remediate this issue?

+- [ ] Provision an Amazon ElastiCache for Redis cluster for the new S3 bucket.
+Provide the developers with the configuration endpoint of the cluster for use in their API calls
+- [ ] Add the new S3 bucket to a new Amazon CloudFront distribution.
+Provide the developers with the domain name of the new distribution for use in their API calls.
+- [x] Enable S3 Transfer Acceleration for the new S3 bucket.
+Verify that the developers are using the `DOC-EXAMPLE-BUCKET.s3-accelerate.amazonaws.com` endpoint name in their API calls.
+- [ ] Use S3 multipart upload for the new S3 bucket.
+Verify that the developers are using Region-specific S3 endpoint names such as `DOC-EXAMPLE-BUCKETS3`, [Region] amazonaws.com in their API calls.